FIWARE/catalogue/security/README.md

 ### What is VCVerifier ?

 VCVerifier provides the necessary endpoints(see API) to offer SIOP-2/OIDC4VP compliant authentication flows.
-It exchanges VerfiableCredentials for JWT, that can be used for authorization and authentication in down-stream components.
+It exchanges [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) for a JSON Web Token ([JWT](https://jwt.io/)), that can be used for authorization and authentication in down-stream components.

 ### Why use VCVerifier ?

+The JWT used for a Verifiable Credential is not the same JWT that can be used for authorization and authentication.
+The component reads in a Verifiable Credential and replaces it with an authorisation policy which can be used to permit access to services.

 <a name="keycloak-vc-issuer"/>